The FCC guide on dealing with robocalls

 How to block spoofed calls legally

 The problem of robocalls is actively being looked into, and new legislation is being passed.
 As of 2020, the Telephone Robocall Abuse Criminal Enforcement and Deterrence, or TRACED Act, has been put to work.
 The bill aims to give new methods of protection, particularly to those who register their phone number on the national “Do Not Call” database.
 By adding your number, it officially becomes illegal for unsolicited services to call you.
 If a company disregards your choice not to receive said calls, it risks being fined.
-You can even sue for damages for up to $3,000.
 Exceptions are made for certain government-approved numbers and any service you subscribe to willingly.

 Although it sounds good on paper, the reality is that this will only stop callers who are working legally.
 Illegal callers either won’t care that your number is blacklisted, or they won’t know you’re on the list.
 To them, the risk of calling you is outweighed by the potential profit.
 On top of that, they’re counting on people just ignoring them and not having time to report or sue them.